#

 Runtime Analysis

-is E times because we will traverse each edge exactly once, so E times for the entire graph.
+For a graph with V vertices and E edges, we call the DfsVisit(v) function V times in the main routine.
+The total number of recursive calls inside DfsVisit(v) is E times because we will traverse each edge exactly once, so E times for the entire graph.

 Therefore the total runtime is O(V+E).